- Coronavirus and ear infection can have similar symptoms, such as fever and headache, but we put together a guide to help you differentiate the two.

 - Cardiogenic shock is a state in which the heart has been damaged so much that it is unable to supply enough blood to the organs of the body.

-- The Cooper Heart Institute is the most comprehensive heart care center in southern New Jersey, earning national recognition for its superior quality and world-renowned team of cardiovascular experts.
+- Cooper and Inspira Cardiac Care is the most comprehensive heart care center in southern New Jersey, earning national recognition for its superior quality and world-renowned team of cardiovascular experts.

 Cardiomyopathy refers to diseases of the heart muscle which becomes enlarged, thick, or rigid.
 In rare cases, the muscle tissue in the heart is replaced with scar tissue.
 Cardiomyopathy can develop over time or can be inherited.
 It can affect people of all ages.